 International Community Health Services (ICHS) is requesting $1.6 million for behavioral health and capital improvements to its full-service clinic in Bellevue.
 New rooms will be created for mental health, substance use disorder, and opioid use disorder visits.
 The open area will be developed into a space for group mental health visits and a multipurpose room.

-ICHS and Kin On Community Health Care are partnering on a $20 million capital campaign to build a facility to provide care to seniors with integrated healthcare in an environment that allows seniors to “age in place.”
+ICHS and Kin On are partnering on a $20 million capital campaign to build a facility to provide care to seniors with integrated healthcare in an environment that allows seniors to “age in place.”
 Services will include preventative, primary, acute, and long-term care.
 They’re requesting $2 million to allow them to build the 25,000 square foot comprehensive care facility.

 The Filipino Community of Seattle is asking the Legislature to appropriate $1.6 million to build the Innovation Learning Center and Community Gathering Space for residents of the Rainier Valley.
 The proposed 4,800 square foot project will be located in Filipino Community Village and will house 70 units of housing for low-income seniors.